 Clerk, Clerk of the Hearing Officers.
-A person or persons: Staff member(s) designated by OCERS General Counsel or their designee to fulfill the duties of providing administrative assistance to the Hearing Officers appointed duties required by OCERS this Policy.
+A person or persons designated by OCERS General Counsel or their designee to fulfill the duties of providing administrative assistance to the Hearing Officers appointed by OCERS.

-Consolidation/Consolidated Review or Hearings: Where two or more Requests for Administrative Review or Hearing that have common issues of fact or law are consolidated for Administrative Review or Hearing pursuant to Section 8 of this Policy or Rule 76 of the Rules.
+Consolidation/Consolidated Review or Hearings.
+Where two or more Requests for Administrative Review or Hearing that have common issues of fact or law are consolidated for Administrative Review or Hearing pursuant to Section 8 of this Policy or Rule 7 of the Rules.

-Days: All days are BusinessCalendar Days unless otherwise noted.
-Any deadline falling on a weekend or holiday will be due the next business day.
-Business Days are Monday through Friday, excluding, Holidays are federal and State of California Holidays.
+Days: All days are Business Days unless otherwise noted.
+Business Days are Monday through Friday, excluding federal and State of California Holidays.

-Disability Committee, Committee: A committee of the Board, chartered by the Board to review Applications for disability retirement and make recommendations to the Board with respect to Disability Determinations.
+Disability Committee: A committee of the Board, chartered by the Board to review Applications for disability retirement and make recommendations to the Board with respect to Disability Determinations.

-Disability Determination: The following determinations: (1) whether the Applicant is permanently incapacitated for performance of their duties-; (2) whether the disability was service-connected; and (3) the effective date of the disability retirement-; (4) timeliness of the Application; and (5) ineligibility due to termination for cause.
+Disability Determination: The following determinations: (1) whether the Applicant is permanently incapacitated for performance of their duties; (2) whether the disability was service-connected; and (3) the effective date of the disability retirement.
 Any other determinations affecting a disability retirement Application, including, but not limited to, timeliness of the Application, ineligibility due to termination for cause, and applicability of a disability offset, are Benefit Determinations pursuant to this Policy and subject to a CEO Determination.

-Employer: The public agency who employed the OCERSEmployer of a member whose benefits are at issue in any given matter.
-The Employer is a Party to an Administrative Review or Hearing but doesis not need_required to participate in an Administrative Review or Hearing.
-If the Employer initiates an Administrative Review or Hearing, it will act in the role of the Applicant-with the corresponding burden of proof
+Employer: The public agency who employed the OCERS member whose benefits are at issue in any given matter.
+The Employer is a Party to an Administrative Review but does not need to participate in an Administrative Review or Hearing.
+If the Employer initiates an Administrative Review or Hearing, it will act in the role of the Applicant with the corresponding burden of proof.

-Expedited Administrative Hearing: An alternative administrative Hearing process, set forth in Rule 6 of the
+Expedited Administrative Hearing: An alternative administrative Hearing process, set forth in Rule 6 of the Rules.

-Hearing Officer: A referee appointed pursuant to Government Code section 31533 who is either a member of the State Bar selected under the OCERS Hearing Officer Selection and Retention Policy, or a member of the Board
+Hearing Officer: A referee appointed pursuant to Government Code section 31533 who is either a member of the State Bar selected under the OCERS Hearing Officer Selection and Retention Policy, or a member of the Board.